 Music: Part of our everyday circle time.
 A special music class is also offered once weekly introducing instruments of the orchestra, timbre, pitch etc. and is followed by individual music lessons with guitar or piano if desired.

-Art: Offered in the classroom daily providing an introduction to different mediums such as watercolor, easel painting, collage, color mixing, pastels, acrylic painting, play dough etc. A weekly small group art class is also offered with seasonal activities (leaf and stone collage, pumpkin painting, ice painting, rock painting, making footprints etc).
+Art: Offered in the classroom daily providing an introduction to different mediums such as watercolor, easel painting, collage, color mixing, pastels, acrylic painting, play dough etc. A weekly small group art class is also offered with seasonal activities (leaf and stone collage, pumpkin painting, ice painting, rock painting, watercolor drip painting and making footprints etc).

 Seasonal Events: We host a Halloween parade at the Georgetown Waterfront, a pot luck international Thanksgiving luncheon, a Christmas children's concert, a Valentines Day program, an Easter egg hunt and End-of-Year picnic.
 These are opportunities for parents to socialize and children to develop self confidence in their performances.